The cause and symptoms of a TIA are the same as those of an ischemic stroke.

 Other imaging tests

 Other imaging tests help determine whether an artery to the brain is blocked, which artery is blocked, and how complete the blockage is.
 These tests provide images of the arteries that carry blood through the neck to the brain (the internal carotid arteries and the vertebral arteries) and the arteries of the brain (such as the cerebral arteries).
-They include color Doppler ultrasonography Color Doppler ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
-A device called a transducer converts electrical current into sound waves... read more (used to evaluate blood flow through arteries), magnetic resonance angiography Magnetic resonance angiography (MRA) , and CT angiography CT angiography .
+They include color Doppler ultrasonography Color Doppler ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more (used to evaluate blood flow through arteries), magnetic resonance angiography Magnetic resonance angiography (MRA) , and CT angiography CT angiography (CT done after a contrast agent is injected into a vein).

 Did You Know...